rubys/kamal-in-production/docs/Thruster.md

 Finally, `thrust` needs to be added either as an `ENTRYPOINT` or prepended to the `CMD` in the `Dockerfile`.

 That's it.
 You now have Thruster installed and ready to use.
-No configuration was required, and no changes to your application were needed.
+No configuration is required, and no changes to your application are needed.